Suhail-Bhand/Blood-Bank-Management-/README.md

 Ensure that your MySQL server is running.

 # Database Connectivity
-Open the necessary configuration file.
+Open the necessary configuration file. <br>
 Update the database connection details: